AX1ao/OpenMPnRust/README.md

 > Merge sort suffers from deeper recursion overheads and **less effective parallel coordination** in Rust.
 > Performance could improve further with optimized parallel merges or dedicated task pools.

+---

+## 🔚 Conclusion

+This benchmark suite shows the tradeoffs between OpenMP and Rust for common parallel patterns.
+While OpenMP often achieves stronger raw speedup (especially due to its lower thread overhead and direct hardware affinity),
+Rust's safety, clarity, and expressiveness make it a powerful alternative — particularly with the help of Rayon.

+Across all benchmarks:
+- OpenMP generally shines in structured, memory-bandwidth-heavy workloads.
+- Rust handles embarrassingly parallel or chunked tasks elegantly, and can be improved further with better task scheduling or custom thread pools.

+This comparison was both an engineering challenge and an exploration of two powerful parallel ecosystems.